eduk8s-tests/lab-jupyter-on-k8s-01/workshop/content/exercises/05-deploying-an-image.md

           value: "true"
 ```

-In short, it says to run the required container image, giving it 512Mi of memory.
-Also, that only one instance of the notebook is required.
+In short, it says to run the required container image giving it 512Mi of memory, and run only one instance of the notebook.
+The use of the JupyterLab interface has also been enabled.

 To load this resource definition into Kubernetes, run the command: